 Should government agencies compel drug tests as a condition of recieving public assistance?

-This subject came up as a result of a discussion started by my Twitter pal Kristina.
+This subject came up as a result of a discussion started by a Twitter pal.
 I don't intend to get into the merits of the concept here, as that has been thoroughly discussed in other venues; however, it's important to understand the logistics of any proposal such as this.

 First, it must be understood that urinalysis can be "beaten"- in other words, a drug user can avoid detection- if the user knows in advance that a test will be administered.
 This is how many drug users obtain employment in the first place.